instana/nodejs/CONTRIBUTING.md

 ### When Adding A New Package

+Reminder for all new packages: Check if `.circleci/config.yml` has `save_cache`/`restore_cache` entries for the new package.

-When adding a new scoped package (that is, `@instana/something` in contrast to `instana-something`), it needs to be configured to have public access, because scoped packages are private by default.
+When adding a new _scoped_ package (that is, `@instana/something` in contrast to `instana-something`), it needs to be configured to have public access, because scoped packages are private by default.
 Thus the publish would fail with something like `npm ERR!
 You must sign up for private packages: @instana/something`.
 To prevent this, you can the configure access level beforehand globablly:

 * Run `npm config list` and check if the global section (e.g. `/Users/$yourname/.npmrc`) contains `access = "public"`.
 * If not, run `npm config set access public` and check again.